sabotage-linux/sabotage/COOKBOOK.md

 using the `MAKE_THREADS` variable (see section `Variables` for details).

 By default, `butch` uses the system's `wget`.
-To enable HTTPS support install the `stage2` package, which adds `libressl` and `ca-certificates` to the system.
 You may also use `curl` by exporting `USE_CURL=1`.
 For best results, download all packages before the install process.